Mound Builders: The myth of the Mound Builders

-Some nineteenth-century archaeological finds (e.g., earth and timber fortifications and towns, the use of a plaster-like cement, ancient roads, metal points and implements, copper breastplates, head-plates, textiles, pearls, native North American inscriptions, North American elephant remains etc.) were well-publicized at the time of the publication of the Book of Mormon and there is incorporation of some of these ideas into the narrative.
-References are made in the Book of Mormon to then-current understanding of pre-Columbian civilizations, including the formative Mesoamerican civilizations such as the (Pre-Classic) Olmec, Maya, and Zapotec.
+Some nineteenth-century archaeological finds (e.g., earth and timber fortifications and towns, the use of a plaster-like cement, ancient roads, metal points and implements, copper breastplates, head-plates, textiles, pearls, native North American inscriptions, North American elephant remains etc.) were well-publicized at the time of the publication of the Book of Mormon and there is the incorporation of some of these ideas into the narrative.
+References are made in the Book of Mormon to a then-current understanding of pre-Columbian civilizations, including the formative Mesoamerican civilizations such as the (Pre-Classic) Olmec, Maya, and Zapotec.

 Lafcadio Hearn in 1876 wrote about a theory that the mounds were built by people from the lost continent of Atlantis.

-The Reverend Landon West in 1901 claimed that Serpent Mound in Ohio was built by God, or by man inspired by him.
+The Reverend Landon West in 1901 claimed that the Serpent Mound in Ohio was built by God, or by man inspired by him.
 He believed that God built the mound and placed it as a symbol of the story of the Garden of Eden.

 More recently, Black nationalist websites claiming association with the Moorish Science Temple of America, have taken up the Atlantean ("Mu") association of the Mound Builders.
 Similarly, the "Washitaw Nation", a group associated with the Moorish Science Temple of America established in the 1990s, has been associated with mound-building in Black nationalist online articles of the early 2000s.

-In a January 2023 episode of Tucker Carlson's Fox Nation show "Tucker Carlson Today had a guest who stated that: "They didn't build 'em.
+In a January 2023 episode of Tucker Carlson's Fox Nation show Tucker Carlson Today had a guest who stated that: "They didn't build 'em.
 Someone before them built 'em".
 Carlson replied: "That's right" and said there was "skeletal evidence of people who bear no genetic resemblance to the current Indians".